HarryHelsing/HarryHelsing/README.md

 - Making a game in Rust with Bevy

-If you want to see what I'm working on you can poke around my Notes repo!
+If you want to see what I'm working on you can poke around my Notes repository!

 How to reach me:
 harryhelsing@proton.me or @HarryHesling on Telegram